KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 ---

+Narrator: We had arrived at Terra Manus a week ago.
+It stood as the center of the Terran Empire.
+Grand Star Igna took Kelan's place only weeks ago.
+She was ambitious and it was said she had been wanting to take Terra Manus since she was a child waiting for the throne.
+If the Terran Empire was ever to be conquered, its capitol was key.
+It stood between Astra and Terra on a narrow piece of connecting land.
+The Terrans believe the earth blesses their city and all who worship it.
+They believe in the goddess of earth, the goddess of fire, and the goddess of water.
+They believe their bond blesses all who believe in them, and that their belief has given them a holy empire.

+Narrator: I know this to be a false belief.
+The Astran people understand that the Gods come from the skies.
+Earth is merely the ground that we stand on.
+The Celestials govern the universe.
+Mars gave me power when I stood gazing at the Terra Manus gates with hate in my eyes and war in my heart.
+Saturn gave me the understanding to follow my commands and stay calm as we approached the gates of the enemy.
+This was my first campaign.
+I was eager to prove myself and impatiently grasped my staff as I stared at the great wall.

+Grant: A full frontal assault already.

+Jem: I'm ready.

+Grant: ...

+Grand Star Igna: Take your ranks!

+Narrator: My heart was pounding with excitement.

+Grand Star Igna: Forward!

+Narrator: As we moved toward the Terra Manus gates I made sure to stay behind Grant.
+Healers' top priority was the soldier in front of them as well as the soldier to that soldier's immediate left and right.
+Though many soldiers wanted to be healers, not all were gifted with the ability to commune with the magic of the Stars.
+Artifacts like the staff I was given were also rare enough to be preserved only for those most talented.
+Soldiers outnumbers healers about 20 to 1, so we were spread out behind waves in order to be the most effective.

+Jem: You ready to kill some Terrans?

+Grant: ...

+Grant: I think I'm gonna be sick.

+Jem: You're fighting for the glory of Astra.

+Grant: Yup, gonna be sick...

+Narrator: The party that awaited us were clad in iron armor and stood still as we approached.
+Sol stood behind us and cast an orange light on the great walls of Terra Manus.

+Grant: Arrows!

+-- After battle and service

-Narrator: 23 days.
-We'd been laying siege to Terra Manus for 23 days.
-Tired and bruised I layed in the lush grass staring at the stars.
+Narrator: Tired and bruised I layed in the lush grass staring at the stars.
 I could see Venus shining Her brilliant light among the twinkling backdrop.
 I whispered a short prayer to Her thanking her for the things the army gave me - money, and when I retired, a home.
 I hadn't heard any commands for hours.
 It was the perfect time for a short nap...

 Grant: Rise and shine Jem.